holisticon/atomic-playfulness/CONTRIBUTING.md

 - If you use a Node.js version manager that supports .node-version files, you can install the specific Node.js version from the repository's .node-version file.
-- Install all workspace dependencies and Git-hooks with: `npm i -ws`
+- Install all workspace dependencies and Git-hooks with: `npm i`

 ## Git Workflow